 Step 2: Identify Your Player Persona

 - The Strategist: Craves deep, complex decisions and a high skill ceiling.
+They enjoy long-term planning and intricate combos.

 Step 3: Establish the Win Condition